Low viscosity, one component, UV curable epoxy based system

 - Very low viscosity, easily applied; readily spin coated

-- No oxygen inhibition while curing
+- Cationic curing, no oxygen inhibition

 - Superior temperature resistance, especially when post cured with heat

-- Outstanding optical clarity; excellent light transmission
+- Outstanding optical clarity and light transmission

 UV15 and UV15-7 were cited in a paper by Enoch Kim and George M. Whitesides at Harvard University titled "Imbibition and Flow of Wetting Liquids in Noncircular Capillaries".
 For more information click here.